 7. Induce Developers to Code with Testability in Mind

 Considering the shift, it is also important to induce all the developers to start the development process with testability in mind, in that, each developer should be made responsible for ensuring the quality of the code built.
-This will help during the creation of testing framework with reliability and also bridging the gap between developers and testers to speed up the testing cycle.
+This will help during the creation of a testing framework with reliability and also bridge the gap between developers and testers to speed up the testing cycle.
 Moreover, developers would be aware of the solution right from the development phase.

 8. Define Continuous Feedback Mechanism

 It is also advisable to define a continuous feedback mechanism so that the testers can continuously provide feedback to developers during and after the development stage.
-It also becomes easy to report defects and achieve desired quality since with continuous monitoring and feedback, the chances of errors tend to reduce overtime.
+It also becomes easy to report defects and achieve desired quality since with continuous monitoring and feedback, the chances of errors tend to reduce over time.

 9. Encourage Testers to Code

-It is also advisable for testers to engage in coding knowledge since when it comes to testing in sprints, knowledge of code can help in digging into deeper analysis of the defects.
-Also, coding knowledge can prove to be helpful if testers want to make minor changes or modifications in the code or refactor certain methods rather than depending on developers which can turn out to be a time consuming affair.
+It is also advisable for testers to engage in coding knowledge since when it comes to testing in sprints, knowledge of code can help in digging into a deeper analysis of the defects.
+Also, coding knowledge can prove to be helpful if testers want to make minor changes or modifications in the code or refactor certain methods rather than depending on developers which can turn out to be a time-consuming affair.